- Plenty of users reported Facebook displaying a black screen which coincides with a pop-up notification.

-Users of the Google Chrome browser have been posting their concerns over a black screen that appears on Facebook while using the browser.
+Users of the Google Chrome browser have been posting their concerns over Facebook displaying a black screen while using the web browser.

 This black semi-transparent overlay seems to appear mostly on the Chrome desktop browser, compared to mobile devices, and it doesn’t display on other browsers – and it can be pretty annoying.